AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 feature: Authoring, Features of Web Editor, Translation
 role: User
 ---
-# Translate documents from the Web Editor {#id21BKF0Z0YZF}
+# Translate documents from the Editor {#id21BKF0Z0YZF}

 >[!TIP]
 >
-> It is recommended to use this Translation feature from the Web Editor if you have upgraded to AEM Guides as a Cloud Service February 2022 release or later.
+> It is recommended to use this Translation feature from the Editor if you have upgraded to Adobe Experience Manager Guides as a Cloud Service February 2022 release or later.

-AEM Guides comes with a powerful feature in the Web Editor that enables you to translate your content into multiple languages.
+Experience Manager Guides comes with a powerful feature in the Editor that enables you to translate your content into multiple languages.
 You can create a new translation project and later add the translation jobs to the existing translation project.
 You can also create a multi-lingual translation project which includes translation jobs for all the selected languages.

 >[!NOTE]
 >
-> Your administrator can configure the Manage tab \(used for translation\) in the Web Editor.
-For more details, see *Configure the translation feature in the Web Editor* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.
+> Your administrator can configure the Manage tab \(used for translation\) in the Editor.
+For more details, see *Configure the translation feature in the Editor* section in the Install and configure Adobe Experience Manager Guides as a Cloud Service.

 ## Before you begin